-Literature has time and again impressed many souls with its creative and intellectual mix.
-Literature is an art of writing and conveying meanings in a very exquisite and rich manner.
+Time and again, literature has impressed many souls with its creative and intellectual mix.
+Literature is the art of writing and conveying meanings in a very exquisite and rich manner.
 Prose and poetry belong to that category.
 These are a form of literature that is very commonly known to us.

 The main difference between prose and poetry lies in its writing style.
 While both are a form of literary work, they have distinct meanings and ways of presenting and writing.
 Let us understand them in detail.